Solomon R. Guggenheim Museum

 Solomon R. Guggenheim Museum, Art museum in Upper East Side, Manhattan, United States.

-The Solomon R. Guggenheim Museum features a continuous spiral ramp ascending six stories beneath a glass dome, displaying modern and contemporary artworks.
+The Solomon R. Guggenheim Museum is an art museum on the Upper East Side of Manhattan, known for its spiral architecture.
+A continuous ramp winds upward through six levels beneath a glass dome, displaying modern and contemporary artworks along its curved walls.

-The building structure follows a nautilus shell pattern where the upper rings extend wider than the lower ones, creating an expanding vertical gallery space.
+The building follows a nautilus shell pattern where the upper rings extend wider than the lower ones, creating an expanding vertical gallery space.
+Wright originally designed a red exterior, but the facade remained white.

 Location: Manhattan